Dynamical irreversibility and local decoherence in quantum many-body chaos: Choi echo as a probe for quantum chaos

-The characterization of quantum chaos in many-body systems is central to understanding thermalization, information scrambling, and the emergence of statistical mechanics from unitary dynamics~\cite{dalessio_2016_quantum}.
-Quantum-chaotic behavior manifests itself through several universal features: (i) spectral statistics governed by Random Matrix Theory (RMT)~\cite{bohigas_1984_characterization}, (ii) eigenstate properties consistent with the eigenstate thermalization hypothesis (ETH)~\cite{deutsch_1991_quantum}, and (iii) extreme sensitivity to perturbations, captured by Loschmidt echoes and out-of-time-ordered correlators (OTOCs).
-These signatures reflect distinct facets of the same phenomenon—namely, the progressive spreading of quantum information over the many-body Hilbert space.
-In practice, however, diagnosing chaos is challenging: spectral probes require access to the dense interior of the spectrum, while OTOCs and echo protocols demand controlled perturbations and precise reversals~\cite{bardarson2012unbounded,santos2010onset,alba2017entanglement,smith2016many}.
+Diagnosing the transition to quantum chaos in many-body systems typically relies on identifying statistical fingerprints within both the energy spectrum and the system's dynamics~\cite{dalessio_2016_quantum}.
+Quantum-chaotic behavior manifests itself through several universal features: (i) spectral statistics governed by RMT~\cite{bohigas_1984_characterization}, (ii) eigenstate properties consistent with the eigenstate thermalization hypothesis~\cite{deutsch_1991_quantum}, and (iii) extreme sensitivity to perturbations, captured by Loschmidt echoes and OTOCs.
+These signatures reflect distinct facets of the same phenomenon, namely, the progressive spreading of quantum information over the many-body Hilbert space.
+In practice, however, diagnosing chaos is challenging: spectral probes require access to the bulk of the spectrum, while OTOCs and echo protocols demand controlled perturbations and precise reversals~\cite{bardarson2012unbounded,santos2010onset,alba2017entanglement,smith2016many}.
 This motivates the development of diagnostics that are more computationally tractable and physically accessible.